Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Additional Tips to Improve Image SEO

-Adding alt tag is not the only thing you can do to improve image SEO.
+Adding an alt tag is not the only thing you can do to improve image SEO.
 Following are a few additional tips that you should keep in mind when adding images to your blog posts.

-Many beginners often just use one or two words as alt text for the image.
+Many beginners often just use one or two words as the alt text for the image.
 This makes the image too generic and harder to rank.

-Instead of saving your images as DSC00434.jpeg, you need to name them properly.
+you need to name them properly.
 Think of the keywords that users will type in the search to find that particular image.

-3. Provide context to your images
+3. Provide Context to Your Images

 Search engines are getting smarter every day.
 They can recognize and categorize images quite well.
 However, they need you to provide context to the image.